-Pennsylvania State Rep. Garth Everett seems to be slinking toward a severance tax to advance a bill of his own, but it’s all very puzzling, like Garth Everett.
+PA State Rep. Garth Everett seemed to be slinking toward a severance tax to advance a bill of his own, but didn’t.
+It’s all very puzzling, like Garth Everett.

 There something very strange going on with Pennsylvania Representative Garth Everett of Muncy (Lycoming County) who has been making noises of late about maybe supporting a severance tax on shale gas production.
 It’s a strange position for a Lycoming County politician to take, given the importance of the industry to his constituency.

 Any severance tax, despite Gov. Wolf’s protestations to the contrary, would have to come out of the pockets of landowners.
 Natural gas companies are, after all price takers, not price makers, and, therefore, have no choice, if they want to stay in business in the Commonwealth, but to ask landowners to share in those costs.
 If they can’t do that, they simply won’t produce.
 It’s that simple.
 One cannot legislate changes in the laws of economics, a fact Everett surely knows.

 But, landowners are Everett’s political base, so why the flirting with a concept nothing short of anathema to them?
 That’s just the beginning of the puzzlement that is Garth Everett.

 The Williamsport Sun-Gazette recently reported these comments from Everett:

 State Rep. Garth Everett, R-Muncy, feels the time has come for the gas industry to pay a tax on production costs.

 “These companies are producing tons of gas in Pennsylvania,” he said.
 “They are here.
 They are established.
 They are in production.”